 Joni Harms recorded Dan Tyler's 'I Need A Wife' and included the track on 'Hometown Girl' (Capitol Records, 1990).

-The Tyler family returned to Nashville in 1991 with Dan committed to writing songs closer to his heart.
+In 1991, the Tyler family returned to Nashville, with Dan Tyler now committed to writing songs closer to his heart.

-Keith Whitley (Thursday 1 July 1954 - Tuesday 9 May 1989) recorded Dan Tyler's 'Somebody's Doing Me Right'; the track was subsequently included on 'Kentucky Bluebird' (RCA Records, 1991) and reached No.15 on the Billboard Hot Country Singles and Tracks Chart in January 1992.
+Keith Whitley (Thursday 1 July 1954 - Tuesday 9 May 1989) recorded Dan Tyler's 'Somebody's Doin' Me Right' (co-written with J Fred Knobloch and Paul Overstreet); the track was included on 'Kentucky Bluebird' (RCA Records, 1991) and, when released as a single, reached No.15 on the Billboard Hot Country Singles & Tracks Chart in 1992.

-LeAnn Rimes recorded Dan Tyler's 'The Light In Your Eyes' and included the track on 'Blue' (Curb Records, 1996); the track reached No.5 on the Billboard country music singles chart in 1996.
+LeAnn Rimes recorded Dan Tyler's 'The Light in Your Eyes' and included the track on 'Blue' (Curb Records, 1996); the track reached No.5 on the Billboard Hot Country Singles & Tracks Chart in 1997.

 Joni Harms recorded Dan Tyler's 'A Woman Knows' and included the track on 'Cowgirl Dreams' (Warner Bros.
 Records, 1998).